Getting Sporty In Switzerland!

 What are your future plans for going abroad and for your career?

 An international work term is one of the best things that I have ever done with my life, and my education.
 I know I want to travel more, and see the rest of the world.
 For me, education is a lifelong process, and this is only the beginning.
 I am already planning an international exchange to the University of Wollongong in New South Wales, Australia!
 This will surely give me even more of an understanding of how different cultures approach recreation and it will help me to open my own fitness-related business!

 It sounds like Rebecca had an amazing time in Switzerland, working and learning about the local approach to recreation.
 Rebecca combined travel and work in order to finance her travels, which is something more students should consider.
 Even if you can't afford to go abroad on a volunteer or co-op program, consider finding your own source of income by planning a working holiday.
 You'll have the satisfaction of knowing that you took matters into your own hands and built an experience where others may have given up.
 Rebecca is wisely adding a career-boosting focus to each of her international adventures.
 By learning about the professional culture of each country she visits, she's greatly increasing the chances of finding international work and building an international career.
 Here are some resources for those of you interested in going abroad to work while experiencing a foreign culture.
 (Note: You must log in to MyWorldAbroad to access the links below.)

-- Read How to Find a Working Holiday Job Before You Go Abroad to get the basics about going abroad without spending a fortune.
+- Read How to Find a Working Holiday Job Before Going Abroad to get the basics about going abroad without spending a fortune.

 - Find out how you can teach English abroad to finance your overseas travel while building career experience with Teaching English as a Stepping Stone to Your International Career